 We left Calgary with much better impressions of it than the first time, and drove east across Alberta through endless prairies, oil fields, and pylons.
 We stopped in Medicine Hat, a town made entirely of retail parks, then entered the somewhat desolate state of Saskatchewan, seeing only scrubby fields and hills for hours.
 Strangely, we saw an antelope—who knew Canada had those?—and a coyote.
 We discovered that we could camp for free at the Husky petrol station travel centres, most of which had nice diners and free WiFi, so we got across the country in comfort.

 We stopped in Moose Jaw and Regina, the capital “city” (they call these places cities, but they’re pretty small) of Saskatchewan.
 Not only was it somehow less pretty than Calgary, we got eaten alive by mosquitos, there was no free parking, and nothing to do.
 We saw the Rough Riders stadium, who let us throw a few balls on the field, then promptly left.
 We stayed overnight in Grenfell, a tiny town in the middle of nowhere.
 In the middle of the night, Peb woke me abruptly to say that the Northern Lights were outside.
 I thought he’d gone a little mad, but he was right!
-We watched them dance in the sky for about five minutes before they vanished.
+We watched them for about five minutes before they vanished.

 The following day, we drove into the state of Manitoba and stayed in Brandon, another small city, where we spent the night trying to sleep in a crazy thunder and lightning storm, as the heat wave had followed us across the country.
 The thunder sounded like gunshots right outside the van and the lightning flashed constantly for hours as the rain pelted down.
 We stopped in Portage-la-Prairie, where the mall looked eerily post-apocalyptic, complete with posters of the murdered and missing.
 Then we headed on to Winnipeg, where Peb’s friend saw on Facebook that we were in town and kindly offered us free tickets to the baseball with him and his kids.

 After a small cable fire in the dashboard that had us leaping out of the van on the side of the highway in a cloud of smoke, we checked out Lake of the Woods and Kenora, finally crossing into Ontario, where the scenery became pretty and rugged again.
 The highway down to Thunder Bay is well known for moose, so we got up early for our drives and got a glimpse of a beaver eating breakfast in a play area and a red fox strolling along, but no moose.
 In Thunder Bay, we even saw a muskrat eating a herb garden, but despite hundreds of moose warning signs, we still saw none.

 We stopped in White River, home of the original Winnie the Pooh, where a bear cub was rescued from poachers by a lieutenant and named Winnie after his hometown Winnipeg.
 He loved her, and when he was sent away to WWI, she went to London Zoo for safekeeping, where the staff fell in love with her too, as did A.A.
 Milne’s son Christopher Robin, and thus she inspired the famous stories.
 As it was still ludicrously hot despite being October, we went for a swim in the picturesque Katherine Cove in Lake Superior, which is so vast it looks like the sea.
 We stopped in Ste.
 Sault Marie, a town that’s half-Canadian and half-American, separated by a bridge over the river, where Peb spent four hours chatting a fellow traveller in a supermarket car park.